-Funded by America’s pork producers to protect and enhance the health of the US swine herd, the Swine Health Information Center focuses its efforts on prevention, preparedness, and response.
+Funded by America’s pork producers to protect and enhance the health of the US swine herd, SHIC focuses its efforts on prevention, preparedness, and response.
 As a conduit of information and research, SHIC encourages sharing of its publications and research for the benefit of swine health.
 Forward, reprint, and quote SHIC material freely.
-For more information, visit http://www.swinehealth.org or contact Dr. Paul Sundberg at firstname.lastname@example.org.
+For more information, visit https://www.swinehealth.org or contact Dr. Paul Sundberg at firstname.lastname@example.org.